epfl-ada/ada-2022-project-theadaholics/README.md

 #### Step 2.1: Movies

 Creation of a weighted IMDB rating to account for rating and number of votes.
 We also account for inflation rates to modify all revenue, profit, and budget with the US inflation rate since 1913.
 Proceed with left merge based on datasets movies, imdb, imdb_budget, wikipedia_pageviews.
 The goal of this left merge to the original dataset is to combine common features while conserving the original dataset length to still be able to investigate the data fully.
 The redundant columns between datasets are used to fill in missing values to have a more complete dataset.

+Creation of a weighted score for features such as actors, directors, genres, based on the movie weighted score and the number of movies in which individual of features appear.
+The same thing is done for actor, director, genre collaborations.

 #### Step 2.2: Characters
 The character dataset preprocessing work was aimed at finding the ethnicities of the characters/authors.
 The original dataset only provided freebase ids which had to be translated into “readable” ethnicity.
 To solve this problem, a script has been created to obtain the identifier-label equivalences from Wikidata.
 In addition, manual work has also been done classifying the main races.
 Five main groups are extracted to ease comparison: Black, Asian, Indian, Latin, and White people.
 All the implementation information can be found in the main file.